MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/bluetooth-dev-faq.md

 ## Can I access these APIs from Win32?

 Yes, all these APIs should work.
 This blog details the way to call [Windows APIs from Desktop applications](https://blogs.windows.com/buildingapps/2017/01/25/calling-windows-10-apis-desktop-application/).

-## Is this functionality supposed to exist on *-Insert SKU here-*?
+## Is this functionality supposed to exist on a specific SKU?

 **Bluetooth LE**: Yes, all functionality is in OneCore and should be available on most recent devices w/ a functioning Bluetooth LE stack.

 > Caveat: Peripheral Role is hardware-dependent and some Windows Server Editions don't support Bluetooth.

 **Bluetooth BR/EDR (Classic)**: Some variations exist but mostly, they have very similar profile level support.
 See the docs on [RFCOMM](send-or-receive-files-with-rfcomm.md) and these supported profile documents for [PC](https://support.microsoft.com/help/10568/windows-10-supported-bluetooth-profiles) and [Phone](https://support.microsoft.com/help/10569/windows-10-mobile-supported-bluetooth-profiles)